mdkvaofficial/history-of-kayani-caste/README.md

-Here’s an improved version of your `README.md` to make it look more professional and informative:

----

 # Overview of Gakhar Caste

 This project provides an overview of the Gakhar caste, developed using **Svelte.js**.
 It serves as a starting point for a broader project that will eventually include detailed information about various other races and ethnic groups.